gocomet/target.js/README.md

 Adding some attributes on elements is all well and good, but things are never that simple.
 What if you need to load in elements via AJAX?
 What if you're creating elements via a JS templating system like Handlebars?

 Target.js watches the DOM for changes: if a new element is introduced with one of Target.js' data-attributes, it will automatically initialize it.
 That means you can swap target elements in and out of your page anyway you want, and they will _just work_.

+### 3. Event-driven communication

+Target.js elements and their targets communicate with each other via events; this results in a two-way state bind, so that if a target is shown, the element that shows it also gets an active state.

 ## Browser Support